How to Write About Environmental Solutions: B2 First & C1 Advanced Essay Guide

 To tackle this issue, governments could impose stricter regulations on plastic manufacturing and limit the use of non-recyclable materials.
 Additionally, businesses could be encouraged to develop biodegradable packaging alternatives.
 Public education campaigns would also play a crucial role in promoting responsible consumption and recycling habits.

 In conclusion, reducing plastic pollution requires collective action.
-Through a combination of legislative reform, corporate responsibility and individual awareness, meaningful progress can be achieved.
+Through a combination of legislative reform, corporate responsibility, and individual awareness, meaningful progress can be achieved.

 Common Mistakes Students Make

-❌ Only describing the problem
+1. Only describing the problem

-Some students forget to propose solutions.
+Some students explain the issue well but forget to give actual solutions.

-❌ Giving unrealistic solutions
+2. Giving unrealistic solutions

 The government should completely ban plastic worldwide.